-UK CVF Royal Navy aircraft carriers, HMS Queen Elizabeth and HMS Prince of Wales, are expected to enter service in 2016 and 2018.
+UK CVF Royal Navy aircraft carriers, HMS Queen Elizabeth and HMS Prince of Wales, are the largest warships ever constructed in the country.

-CVF will displace 65,000t, a size between the USA's 100,000t Nimitz Class and the French 43,000t Charles de Gaulle Class aircraft carriers, and three times larger than the 20,000t UK Invincible Class carriers.
+CVF displaces 65,000t, a size between the US 100,000t Nimitz Class and the French 43,000t Charles de Gaulle Class aircraft carriers, and three times larger than the 20,000t UK Invincible Class carriers.

-The carrier will have a maximum speed of 25kt.
-At 15kt the range is 10,000nm and the ship carries food, fuel and stores for an endurance of seven days between replenishments.
+The carrier has a maximum speed of 25k.
+At 15k, the range is 10,000nm and the ship carries food and fuel for an endurance of seven days between replenishments.
 Each ship can accommodate a minimum crew of up to 700, extending to 1,600 with aircraft onboard.

-The CVF Integrated Project Team is managing the procurement programme on behalf of the Ministry of Defence Procurement Executive.
+The CVF Integrated Project Team managed the procurement programme on behalf of the Ministry of Defence Procurement Executive.
 The construction of the carriers began with the first steel cut in Govan at the BVT shipyard in July 2009.

 Queen Elizabeth Class contractors and Future Carrier Alliance details

-In January 2003 the Ministry of Defence announced that the preferred prime contractor for the UK future aircraft carrier is BAE Systems with Thales UK as the key supplier.
-The industrial partnership between BAE Systems and Thales UK is known as the Future Carrier Alliance.
+In January 2003 the Ministry of Defence (MOD) announced that the preferred prime contractor for the UK future aircraft carrier is BAE Systems with Thales UK as the key supplier.
+The industrial partnership between BAE Systems and Thales UK is known as the Aircraft Carrier Alliance.

 In February 2005, Kellogg, Brown & Root UK (KBR) was appointed as preferred ‘physical integrator’ for the project and was responsible for developing the optimum manufacturing strategy.
-VT Group and Babcock have also joined the alliance.
+The company was not a part of the alliance for the manufacturing phase.

-In July 2007, the UK MoD announced main gate approval for the construction of the carriers.
-At the same time BAE Systems and VT Group announced the planned creation of a joint venture for the design, manufacture and support of UK surface warships.
-The joint venture company, called BVT Surface Fleet Ltd, began operations on 1 July 2008.
-This was followed on 3 July 2008 by the UK MoD signing the contracts for the two carriers with BVT and other members of the alliance.
-First metal was cut at Babcock's Rosyth yard in 2009.
+In July 2007, the UK MOD announced main gate approval for the construction of the carriers.
+At the same time, BAE Systems and VT Group announced the planned creation of a joint venture for the design, manufacture and support of UK surface warships.
+The joint venture company, called BVT Surface Fleet, began operations on 1 July 2008.
+It was followed on 3 July 2008 by the UK MOD signing the contracts for the two carriers with BVT and other members of the alliance.

 In March 2008, Brand-Rex Limited of Scotland was contracted to provide blown-fibre-optic cable plant (BFOCP) technology.
-Installation and project management services for the £3m-plus contract are being provided by Alfred-McAlpine – IT Services.
-Fluid Transfer International won the £4m contract to install aviation fuel systems equipment.
-Salt Separation Services was chosen to provide reverse osmosis equipment, in a contract worth more than £1m.
-The equipment will provide 500t of fresh water on a daily basis for the personnel onboard.
+Installation and project management services for the £3m-plus contract were provided by Alfred-McAlpine – IT Services.
+Fluid Transfer International won a £4m contract to install aviation fuel systems equipment.
+Salt Separation Services was chosen to provide reverse osmosis equipment as part of a contract worth more than £1m.
+The equipment will provide 500t of fresh water daily for the personnel onboard.
 In February 2008, Babcock was awarded a £35m contract for the dockyard modifications required.
 It purchased the largest crane in the UK, called the Goliath in 2011.

 CVF hull configured for STOVL operations

-The Maritime Group at QinetiQ have developed a suite of advanced modelling and simulation programmes that are being used by the QinetiQ and DPA teams with BAE Systems and the major contractors to characterise the hull, flight deck, hangar deck, internal carrier design and other features.
+The Maritime Group at QinetiQ developed a suite of advanced modelling and simulation programmes that were used by the QinetiQ and DPA teams with BAE Systems and the major contractors to characterise the hull, flight deck, hangar deck, internal carrier design and other features.

-The hull designs are being planned for a 50-year service life and are currently being configured with a ski ramp for short take-off and vertical landing (STOVL) operations.
+The hull designs are planned for 50-year service life and are configured with a ski ramp for short take-off and vertical landing (STOVL) operations.
 The carrier’s service life is substantially longer than the 20-year service life of the selected F-35 STOVL carrier aircraft.
-The DPA has decided the carriers will be upgradeable to a conventional take-off and landing (CTOL) design, so the option will be available to operate conventional maritime aircraft.
-The hull will be nine-decks deep plus the flight deck.
-Corus will supply the more than 80,000t of steel plating required for the two ships at an estimated value of £65m.
+The hull is nine-decks-deep plus the flight deck.
+Tata Steel supplied 40,000t of steel, making up for over 90% of the steel used in the build.

 Supporting joint combat aircraft operations

-The carrier will support joint combat aircraft carrying out up to 420 sorties over five days and be able to conduct day and night time operations.
-The maximum sortie rate is 110 joint combat aircraft sorties in a 24-hour period.
+The carrier will support joint combat aircraft, carrying out up to 420 sorties over five days and will be able to conduct day and night time operations.
+The maximum sortie rate is 110 joint combat aircraft sorties in 24 hours.

-The standard airgroup of 40 aircraft includes the Lockheed Martin F-35B joint strike fighter, the EH101 Merlin helicopter and the maritime surveillance and control aircraft (MASC).
+The standard air group of 40 aircraft includes 36 Lockheed Martin F-35B joint strike fighter, and four EH101 Merlin helicopter.
+It can also include other maritime surveillance and control aircraft (MASC).

 The maximum launch rate is 24 aircraft in 15 minutes and the maximum recovery rate is 24 aircraft in 24 minutes.

-Under contracts placed in September 2008, Babcock will supply the highly mechanised weapons handling system (HMWHS) and BAE Systems Insyte the air traffic control system for the two vessels.
+According to the contracts placed in September 2008, Babcock supplied the highly mechanised weapons handling system (HMWHS) and BAE Systems Insyte air traffic control system for the two vessels.

 Instead of a traditional single island, a current ship design has two smaller islands.
 The forward island is for ship control functions and the aft (FLYCO) island is for flying control.